 Graduate Student Association (GSA-UW)

 The Graduate Student Association (GSA-UW) is a student-run, not-for-profit organization whose membership consists of graduate students of the University of Waterloo.
-As the main organization who actively promotes and represents graduate student interests to the university administration and governments, the GSA is a key GRADventure partner.
-The GSA also provides a number of services for graduate students, such as legal aid, income tax aid, supplementary health and dental plans, GRT bus pass, and student advocacy.
-The GSA hosts events that are held on campus and off-campus, and family-friendly events.
+As the main organization that actively promotes and represents graduate student interests to the university administration and governments, the GSA is a key GRADventure partner.
+The GSA also provides a number of services for graduate students, such as legal aid, income tax aid, supplementary health and dental plans, GRT bus passes, and student advocacy.
+The GSA also hosts events that are held on campus and off-campus and manages the Graduate House.

 Library